Project Context (auto-generated by Pathmode)

 .cursorrules that write themselves

 Stop hand-maintaining rules files.
 Pathmode generates them from your workspace strategy, constitution rules, and active intent — with real user evidence baked in.
+Prefer Cursor's newer AGENTS.md format?
+The MCP server exports that too.

 Intent-aware context